-A nine-strong jury with an interdisciplinary combination assessed a proposals done by a foe teams according to criteria such as innovative power, feasibility, sustainability and transferability to other cities.
-Experts from China, Germany, a United Kingdom, Columbia and a USA were represented on a jury.
-It was chaired by a executive of a Centre for Mobilities Research during Lancaster University, Prof. John Urry.
-“The teams’ ideas were as opposite as a cities that they come from.
-There were sparkling approaches in all a proposals,” Urry settled in Berlin.
-“Ultimately we motionless in preference of Mexico City given a plan is already being implemented, and it provides petrify and above all affordable solutions for a obligatory mobility problems in a mega-cities of threshold countries.”
+A nine-strong jury with an interdisciplinary composition assessed the proposals made by the competition teams according to criteria such as innovative power, feasibility, sustainability and transferability to other cities.
+Experts from China, Germany, the United Kingdom, Columbia and the USA were represented on the jury.
+It was chaired by the director of the Centre for Mobilities Research at Lancaster University, Prof. John Urry.
+“The teams’ ideas were as diverse as the cities that they come from.
+There were exciting approaches in all the proposals,” Urry stated in Berlin.
+“Ultimately we decided in favor of Mexico City because the project is already being implemented, and it provides concrete and above all affordable solutions for the urgent mobility problems in the mega-cities of threshold countries.”

-The internationally eminent engineer and civic planner Jose Castillo and his Mexican group are assured “that a vehicle can solve precisely a problems that it caused itself” – by, for example, providing information with that cities can conduct their trade formulation better.
-According to a IBM Commuter Pain Index, Mexico City is a “most unpleasant commuter city in a world.”
-In response Castillo, in partnership with a IT consultant Carlos Gershenson and a conduct of a city’s creation laboratory, Gabriella Gomez-Mont, has grown an “operating complement for civic mobility.”
+The internationally renowned architect and urban planner Jose Castillo and his Mexican team are convinced “that the automobile can solve precisely the problems that it caused itself” – by, for example, providing data with which cities can manage their traffic planning better.
+According to the IBM Commuter Pain Index, Mexico City is the “most painful commuter city in the world.”
+In response Castillo, in collaboration with the IT expert Carlos Gershenson and the head of the city’s innovation laboratory, Gabriella Gomez-Mont, has developed an “operating system for urban mobility.”

-The winning group in a Audi Urban Future Award 2014 puts a faith in enlivening self-help by creation commuters into information donors.
-At a same time it tests new forms of team-work between companies, mobility providers and metropolitan institutions: In further to Audi, many companies and organizations have cooperated.
-An initial chronicle of a new information height has been online given September.
-Commuters can share information on their possess movements with other users by a website and an app.
-In this approach a current database for tolerable civic and travel formulation is gradually created.
-As shortly as adequate real-time information for accurate forecasts are available, people can adjust their function to a forecasts and so change a trade themselves – by vacating after or by selecting a mode of travel that gets them to their end quickest.
+The winning team in the Audi Urban Future Award 2014 puts its faith in encouraging self-help by making commuters into data donors.
+At the same time it tests new forms of cooperation between companies, mobility providers and municipal institutions: In addition to Audi, many companies and organizations have cooperated.
+An initial version of the new data platform has been online since September.
+Commuters can share data on their own movements with other users through a website and an app.
+In this way a valid database for sustainable urban and transportation planning is gradually created.
+As soon as enough real-time data for precise forecasts are available, people can adapt their behavior to the forecasts and thus influence the traffic themselves – by departing later or by choosing the mode of transportation that gets them to their destination quickest.

-“The group from Mexico City has succeeded in collecting arguable information in a user-friendly way.
-On a basement of these data, in destiny we can rise tailor-made mobility services,” explains Annegret Maier, conduct of Data Intelligence during Audi.
-Maier is a member of a Audi Urban Insight Team, that has worked closely with a teams competing for a Award in new months.
-Audi experts from opposite growth departments frequently exchanged ideas with a teams and suggested them on subjects such as design, piloted parking and driving, and networked mobility.
+“The team from Mexico City has succeeded in collecting reliable data in a user-friendly way.
+On the basis of these data, in future we can develop tailor-made mobility services,” explains Annegret Maier, head of Data Intelligence at Audi.
+Maier is a member of the Audi Urban Insight Team, which has worked closely with the teams competing for the Award in recent months.
+Audi experts from different development departments regularly exchanged ideas with the teams and advised them on subjects such as design, piloted parking and driving, and networked mobility.

-Today Audi is already building technologies that give some-more space behind to a city and some-more time and improved peculiarity of life to a residents.
-Take a instance of parking space: parking garages can accommodate dual and a half times some-more cars if those cars autonomously park themselves.
-Audi has already done a record of piloted parking prepared for market.
-More space in cities is also combined by assistance systems that optimize trade upsurge by avoiding pointy braking, support a motorist when changing lanes or calculate a ideal speed for a stretch to a subsequent trade light.
-Today already, technologies such as car-to-x or car-to-car communication can make a grant to regulating a highway ability better.
+Today Audi is already developing technologies that give more space back to the city and more time and better quality of life to its residents.
+Take the example of parking space: parking garages can accommodate two and a half times more cars if those cars autonomously park themselves.
+Audi has already made the technology of piloted parking ready for market.
+More space in cities is also created by assistance systems that optimize traffic flow by avoiding sharp braking, support the driver when changing lanes or calculate the ideal speed for the distance to the next traffic light.
+Today already, technologies such as car-to-x or car-to-car communication can make a contribution to using the road capacity better.

-A quantum jump in mobility happens wherever a automobile is networked even some-more closely with a city.
-This is clear in each team’s grant to this year’s Audi Urban Future Award.
-“Our prophesy is to renovate civic mobility into a stretchable complement guided by goals, by creation all modes of ride interlink seamlessly.
-In this approach a residents always get a use that is best for them individually,” explains engineer and group conduct Max Schwitalla, who aims to exercise his ideas by joining a Urban Tech Republic on a site of Tegel Airport to a mobility network in Berlin.
+A quantum leap in mobility happens wherever the car is networked even more closely with the city.
+This is evident in every team’s contribution to this year’s Audi Urban Future Award.
+“Our vision is to transform urban mobility into a flexible system guided by goals, by making all modes of transport interlink seamlessly.
+In this way the residents always get the service that is best for them individually,” explains architect and team head Max Schwitalla, who aims to implement his ideas by connecting the Urban Tech Republic on the site of Tegel Airport to the mobility network in Berlin.

-The Boston group that competed for a Award, headed by Philip Parsons, before vanguard of Planning during Harvard University, has recognised a “multimodal marketplace for mobility.”
-It is founded on rarely formidable make-believe program that creates it probable to calculate a opportunities for new technologies and provides a pure basement for investment decisions.
-When a developer building a parking garage realizes how most smaller his genuine estate can be planned, interjection to self-parking cars, a substructure for new business relations is laid.
+The Boston team that competed for the Award, headed by Philip Parsons, formerly dean of Planning at Harvard University, has conceived a “multimodal marketplace for mobility.”
+It is founded on highly complex simulation software that makes it possible to calculate the opportunities for new technologies and provides a transparent basis for investment decisions.
+When the developer building a parking garage realizes how much smaller his real estate can be planned, thanks to self-parking cars, the foundation for new business relationships is laid.

-The operation of opportunities offering by autonomously pushing cars desirous a engineer Sung Gul Hwang and his group from Seoul.
-Their proposals are formed on ethnographic studies in a smart Gangnam district.
-The automobile can be remade as preferred into a roving interface to a city, a practical space for practice or a amicable civic device that rewards a motorist for environmentally wakeful or socially obliged behavior.
+The range of opportunities offered by autonomously driving cars inspired the designer Sung Gul Hwang and his team from Seoul.
+Their proposals are based on ethnographic studies in the trendy Gangnam district.
+The car can be transformed as desired into a traveling interface to the city, a virtual space for experiences or a social urban device that rewards the driver for environmentally aware or socially responsible behavior.

-Many of these ideas still distortion in a future.
-But most is already probable today.
-“Audi Connect,” for example, already serves as a communication core in a car.
-And a Audi hold-up pilot, that is tighten to willingness for array production, will shortly take over a controls on highways in slow-moving trade during speeds adult to 60 km/h.
+Many of these ideas still lie in the future.
+But much is already possible today.
+“Audi Connect,” for example, already serves as a communication center in the car.
+And the Audi hold-up pilot, which is close to readiness for series production, will soon take over the controls on highways in slow-moving traffic at speeds up to 60 km/h.

-The insights from a third Audi Urban Future Award will upsurge directly into Audi’s new “Urban Agenda.”
-In sequence to exercise tolerable mobility solutions, Audi is dire forward by combining growth partnerships with cities.
+The insights from the third Audi Urban Future Award will flow directly into Audi’s new “Urban Agenda.”
+In order to implement sustainable mobility solutions, Audi is pressing ahead by forming development partnerships with cities.